 In recent years, “fat grafting” or “fat transfer” has become very popular.
 Fat grafting is essentially taking fat from areas of excess and giving it to areas of deficiency.
 Many plastic surgeons have said that “fat grafting” is the “hottest” thing in plastic surgery at the present time.
 However, it is not a new technique.
-Dr. Butler and Dr. Leveque have been using fat transfer since the start of their careers 20 years ago.
+Dr. Butler, Dr. Leveque and Dr. Patterson have been using fat transfer since the start of their careers 20 years ago.

 Fat grafting is a powerful technique that has many applications in plastic and reconstructive surgery.
 Aging, cancer and injury can all leave certain tissues and areas of the body with a DEFICIENCY of fat tissue.
 These areas of deficiency even occur in overweight patients who have an overall total body excess of fat tissue.
 The areas that most commonly develop a DEFICIENCY of fat tissue with aging include the back of the hands, the buttocks and the face.
 At Gulf Coast Plastic Surgery we utilize fat grafting most commonly in Face Lifts, Hand Rejuvenation, Brazilian Butt Lifts and some Breast Reconstruction cases.